 Now, we’ll explore each section so you can start building out a job description to hire for the CXO position.

-In writing the objective section, think about what’s unique to your business and what the chief experience officer is tasked with accomplishing.
+In drafting the objective section, think about what’s unique to your business and what the chief experience officer is tasked with accomplishing.
 Below are a few areas to think about:

 Candidates will understand what the organization wants to accomplish and where the CXO fits into it all.